 Accountability is about ensuring that those making decisions and delivering services are answerable for them.
-Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders are able to understand and respond as the organisation plans and carries out its activities in a transparent manner.
+Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders ar understand and respond as the organisation plans and carries out its activities in a transparent manner.
 Both external and internal audit contribute to effective accountability.